ironhack-labs/lab-thinking-in-react/README.md

 ### Iteration 1 | Break The UI Into A Component Hierarchy

 So remember: the proper planning will save you a lot of time when building the app.
-The first thing you’ll want to do is to make a sketch on the piece of paper: draw boxes around every component (and sub-component) and give each components a name.
+The first thing you’ll want to do is to make a sketch on the piece of paper: draw boxes around every component (and sub-component) and give each component a name.
-Possible approach could be something like this:
+A possible approach could be something like this:

 <!-- ![image](https://user-images.githubusercontent.com/23629340/42808309-54d1594a-89b3-11e8-9df3-450127e4459e.png) -->